-Program applicants must retain full and true records in relation to the receipt and use of the allowance for not less than seven years after receipt of the allowance.
+Program applicants must retain full and true records in relation to the receipt and use of the allowance for no less than seven years after receipt of the allowance.
 Such records must be kept in a manner that permits them to be conveniently and properly audited.
-Program applicants may be subject to audits by the Australian Government Department of Health and Aged Care (or its representative) to ensure that the allowance is paid and used in accordance with the General Terms and these Program Rules, and must provide all and any records requested as part of such audit(s).
+Program applicants may be subject to audits by the department (or its representative) to ensure that the allowance is paid and used in accordance with the General Terms and these Program Rules, and must provide all and any records requested as part of such audit(s).

-Program applicants that wrongfully or incorrectly receive support and/or do not meet the requirements set out in the General Terms and these Program Rules may be subject to compliance action (as determined by the Australian Government Department of Health and Aged Care or Pharmacy Programs Administrator) and repayment may be required.
+Program applicants that wrongfully or incorrectly receive support and/or do not meet the requirements set out in the General Terms and these Program Rules may be subject to compliance action (as determined by the department or PPA) and repayment may be required.
 Under section 137.1 of the Criminal Code, giving false and misleading information is a serious offence.
 If an audit/compliance action is to be conducted, Program applicants will be required to produce documentation within a specified time frame.